Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

 In essence, this replace the password authentication method from the current active vault and replace it by a new one.

+> [!NOTE]
-> Note: In practice the old password authentication is not removed but only marked as
+> In practice the old password authentication is not removed but only marked as
 > inactive.
 This way it can still be used to recover the vault in case of account recovery
-> if the user still remember the old password (see RFC 1014).
+> if the user still remember the old password (see [RFC 1014](1014-account-vault-for-device-stored-on-server.md)).

 The IP address and User-agent of the creator are recorded (see Data Model).